adaapp/testing-dec2021-team1/README.md

 - The Hex code must have a hashtag at the beginning, otherwise the code will be invalid.
 Each hex code must contain 6 values.
 No more and no less.
 <br>
 As clear, the final webpage used the design 1, with a few tweaks after gaining our UI testing results.
-We decided to that Design 1 was the most appropriate colour scheme.
+We decided that Design 1 was the most appropriate colour scheme.
 The contrast between the dark and light colours made it eye-catching.
-In future, we would like to develop the design so that a bigger part of the app changed colour based off the user input. for example the border colour could change.
+In future, we would like to develop the design so that a bigger part of the app changed colour based off the user input, for example the border colour could change and that the box that changed colour was in the middle of the app.